 - The actively managed fund invests globally in a diversified range of mainly high-quality bonds and money market instruments. - Foreign currencies are largely hedged versus the reference currency.
-Nevertheless, an active currency strategy is applied if opportunities are seen.
+Nevertheless, an active currency strategy is applied if opportunities are - The fund is based on UBS's investment policy, the UBS House View.

-Please see additional information on the following page.
+Please see additional information on the following